-Neil Burger’s visually stunning LIMITLESS journeys into Bradley Cooper’s mind.
+Director Neil Burger’s visually stunning new sci-fi thriller LIMITLESS journeys into Bradley Cooper’s mind.

 Screenwriter Leslie Dixon has adapted Alan Glynn’s 2001 fantasy novel The Dark Fields to tell us the story of Eddie Morra, a writer who’s down on his luck and barely keeping his life together when an old friend from his past introduces him to a pill that will allow him to use 100% of his brain capacity.
 In no time at all, Morra becomes a financial genius but in this almost fable-like story, success comes at a price.
 And in a movie that’s all about what’s going on behind the eyes, I was struck when reading another review of LIMITLESS recently, as it was commented that no one sincehas had such striking eyes on film and Cooper’s are certainly used to tremendous effect here.

-But believably playing both the down-at-heel, grungy guy we see at the start of the movie and the super slick transformation that Morra becomes is no mean feat and Cooper pulls off this dual role with aplomb.
+But believably playing both the down-at-heel, grungy guy we see at the start of the movie and the super-slick transformation that Morra becomes is no mean feat and Cooper pulls off this dual role with aplomb.
 Perhaps his executive producer credit on the movie is a sign that whilst this is a great vehicle for him, it’s also given him an opportunity to do something different.
-He’s had his comedy period with roles in films like and (although I thought Phil Wenneck was a pretty conflicted dark character) and now its seems he’s opening up the image that’s been created of him recently – leading man/sex symbol, particularly highlighted in – to explore more complex and questionable characters like Eddie in this film.
+He’s had his comedy period with roles in films like and (although I thought Phil Wenneck was a pretty conflicted dark character) and now its seems he’s opening up the image that’s been created of him recently – leading man/sex symbol, particularly highlighted in the recent remake of – to explore more complex and questionable characters like Eddie in this film.
 Based on his work here, I look forward to seeing what other kinds of roles he chooses in future.

-The rest of the cast are pretty stellar too with the super talented Abbie Cornish as Eddie’s girlfriend Lindy, making a mental note whilst watching that I must catch her in Jane Campion’s Bright Star as it’s supposed to be amazing; the brilliant and almost unrecognisable in this Anna Friel as Eddie’s old flame Melissa; and a certain Mr Robert De Niro as Eddie’s newfound benefactor and potential nemesis Carl Van Loon.
-There’s a great speech from him about earning what you acquire that will stay with you.
+The rest of the cast is pretty stellar too.
+There’s the super-talented Abbie Cornish as Eddie’s girlfriend Lindy – making a mental note whilst watching that I must catch her in Jane Campion’s Bright Star as it’s supposed to be amazing.
+You also have the brilliant and almost unrecognisable Anna Friel as Eddie’s old flame, Melissa.
+And there’s a certain Mr Robert De Niro as Eddie’s newfound benefactor and potential nemesis Carl Van Loon.
+He has a great speech at one point that will stay with you – it’s all about earning what you acquire rather than thinking that it’s a gift.